Written by the Dental Fear Central Web Team

-However, there should be no pain once the tooth is properly numb – only vibration and light pressure.
-Once you have been conditioned to associate the sound of the handpiece with pain though, it can be quite difficult to unlearn this association.
+There should be no pain once the tooth is properly numb – only vibration and light pressure.
+But once you have been conditioned to associate the sound of the handpiece with pain, it can be difficult to unlearn this association.

 Few people enjoy the sound of the handpiece, even if they haven’t had bad experiences in the past.
 Thankfully, dental equipment is getting quieter, but there is still quite a bit of noise involved.
 Electric handpieces are quieter than traditional handpieces and are becoming more commonplace.
-But also, the traditional air-driven models have become less noisy over the years (some brands are quieter than others).
+But also, the traditional air-driven models have become less noisy over the years.

-There are many ways of dealing with this fear, and you should choose the tip(s) which you feel will work best for you.
+There are many ways of dealing with a fear of the drill – choose the tip(s) which you feel might work best for you.
 Some are based on distraction, others are based on exposure (of course, you can use a mixture of both).